 American Airlines no longer charges a close-in-booking fee.
 In February 2020, American Airlines eliminated its $75 close-in booking fee.

-What this is: Some frequent flyer programs charge an extra fee when you book a ticket within 21 days of departure.
+What is this?
+Some frequent flyer programs charge an extra fee when you book a ticket within 21 days of departure.
 American Airlines award travel no longer has this fee.

 Does American charge a phone booking fee?